simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/magnetic/magnetic_sensor_i2c.md

 }
 ```

-If you wish to use more than one magnetic sensor using SPI interface, make sure your sensors have different addresses, here is a simple example:
+If you wish to use more than one magnetic sensor using an I2C interface, make sure your sensors have different addresses, here is a simple example:
 ```cpp
 MagneticSensorI2C sensor1 = MagneticSensorI2C(0x36, 12, 0x0E, 4);
 MagneticSensorI2C sensor2 = MagneticSensorI2C(0x37, 12, 0x0E, 4);